Home / Practice / Los Angeles Dog Bite Lawyer / Dog Bite Defenses

 Exceptions to Dog Bite Strict Liability:

-• The victim was aware of the risk or was careless: What if the victim knew the dog might bite and chose to ignore the risk or accepted the risk?
-Believe it or not, the owner might not be at fault.
+• The victim was aware of the risk or was careless: What if the victim knew the dog might bite and chose to ignore the risk or accepted the risk of being bitten by the dog?
+Believe it or not, the owner/defendant might not be at fault.
 Again, this will depend on state laws.
 What if the owner has “beware of dog” signs posted or makes sure the person is aware of the danger?
 Again, the owner may escape fault.
 One instance could be a professional boarding or grooming business.
 In that case, those companies may assume the risk of assault by an animal under their care.
-After all, the dogs are spooked and away from their element.
+After all, the dogs are often spooked and away from their element on another person’s property.
 So that could be taken as a part of the job.
 They may not be able to sue.
+The same thing applies to pet sitters bit by someone else’s dog or another domestic animal.

 • Trespassing: When a person suffers a dog bite while trespassing or in the act of illegal activity, the dog owner may not be legally at fault.
-So this remains a gray area in some respects.
+So this remains a gray area in some respects when hurt in such cases.
 Juries have had no sympathy for the person trespassing to commit a burglary and suffered a dog bite attack.
-But when a child or adult entered the property with no harm intended, it may have a different outcome.
+But when a child or adult entered the property, such as a yard, with no harm intended, it may have a different outcome based on the circumstances.

 How Can Dog Owners Avoid a Civil Suit?

-The dog owner can take action to protect themselves and their dog from legal actions.
+Dog owners can take action to protect themselves and their dogs from legal actions.
 So this requires being vigilant in preventing the dog from biting any person.
 While in some instances, it remains avoidable, some precautions exist for the dog owner to take.
 These stay especially true if the dog may bite.
+Using a muzzle, in some instances, can be intelligent.
+But many more methods exist to avoid suits.
+Dogs doing military work are expected to bite in some instances, but only when justified.
+So yes, even the Marines can face civil liability depending on the legal rights of the bite victims for the incident.
+Military personnel can even face criminal charges if their dog attacks a human without the force of law.

 Methods to Help Avoid Dog Bite Lawsuits:

-• Use Warning Signs: Dogs are protective of their territory naturally.”
-So by putting up warning signs or “beware of dog” signs, it warns people before entering your property, they could be at risk.
-In any event, this can protect the dog owner legally.
-Most people will not enter a property with a warning sign placing them in danger of a dog attack.
+• Use Warning Signs: Dogs are protective of their territory “naturally.”
+So, putting up warning signs or “beware of dog” signs warns people before entering your property.
+They could be at risk, and that sign is proof you tried to make sure they didn’t become a plaintiff in a dog bite lawsuit.
+In any event, this can protect the dog owner legally, even if the dog killed someone.
+Most people will not enter a property with a warning sign placing them in danger of a dog attack or having the animal kill someone while defending against a trespasser.
 Locking the gate shows an effort to keep people out of danger.
 In other words, the dog owner is protecting people from possibly getting a bit.
 A stranger on the secured property is likely trespassing.
-In other words, they are on the premises without the owner’s permission.
+In other words, they are on the premises without the owner’s permission, and the dog will defend itself, which is why the person was attacked.

-• Do not let aggressive dogs near children and strangers: An owner who knows the dog may bite or attack should take the dog to a place of hiding.
-At a minimum, secure or contain the dog.
-Also, do so in a way that keeps the dog from a stranger or child.
+• Do not let aggressive dogs near children and strangers: Suppose an owner knows the dog may bite or attack, even with little or no provocation.
+In that case, the dog handler should take the dog to a place of hiding.
+At a minimum, secure or contain the dog to a place that is secured to prevent jumping over a fence or an escape.
+Also, do so in a way that keeps the dog from harassing a stranger or child.
 Again, this can mean putting the dog in another room or a kennel.
-That way, the child or adult remains unmolested while present on the property.
+That way, the child or adult remains unmolested.
+At the same time, present on the property and the dog is not threatened with being euthanized later by a government agency like animal control after an extended investigation and potential criminal liability for misdemeanor or felony crimes.

 Stay Out of Bad Situations?